 Crypto Whale Watching

-Bitcoin and Ethereum, among other popular cryptocurrencies, are known as public blockchains, which basically mean that anyone can join and participate in the blockchain itself.
+Bitcoin and Ethereum, among other popular cryptocurrencies, are known as public blockchains, which basically means that anyone can join and participate in the blockchain itself.
 Public blockchains also have public ledgers, which allow everyone to see all of the transactions on the blockchain, including the wallets themselves and the crypto balances in those wallets.

 Various trackers are available online for Bitcoin, Ether, Binance Smart Chain, Solana, and more.
 Visiting each of these trackers easily allows anyone to see the latest transactions which have posted to the respective blockchains.